frankandreace/TP_SU/README.md

 '
 https://github.com/algbio/ggcat
 '
+(If by any chanche it does not work, please use 'https://github.com/pmelsted/bifrost'.)

 Read the documentation and then try to build a cdbg of 1 and 2 genomes.
 Which 'k' could you use?